Cannabis Micronutrients: Essential Plant-Growth Guide

 Nutrient Role Deficiency Symptom

 Nitrogen (N) Vital for vegetative growth, protein synthesis, and chlorophyll formation.
-Pale green to yellow leaves, starting with lower foliage.
+Pale green to yellow leaves, starting with the lower foliage.

 Phosphorus (P) Supports root development, energy storage and transfer, and flower maturation.
 Dark green foliage with a potential for a purplish tint, stunted growth.

 Potassium (K) Serves in enzyme activation, water regulation, and disease resistance.
-Brown scorching and curling of leaf tips, yellowing in between leaf veins.
+Brown scorching and curling of leaf tips, yellowing between leaf veins.

 Calcium (Ca) Integral for cell wall structure, permeability, and growth.
-New growths are distorted or irregular, potential for blossom end rot in fruits.
+New growths are distorted or irregular, with potential for blossom end rot in fruits.

 Magnesium (Mg) Central component of chlorophyll, essential for photosynthesis.
 Veins remain green while areas in between show yellowing.